Kleinjohann/sugoku/README.md

 ## Planned Improvements

-- Add a difficulty metric and let the user choose the difficulty of the generated puzzle
 - Implement more solving strategies
-    - Rank the strategies by difficulty and always apply them in order of increasing difficulty
-    - Puzzle difficulty is then determined by number and difficulty of required strategies
 - Improve the TUI
     - Allow selection of multiple cells to enter multiple candidates at once
     - Improve keymap and hint formatting for narrow terminal windows